Backlash erupts after United passenger gets yanked off overbooked flight

 "I do, however, believe there are lessons we can learn from this experience, and we are taking a close look at the circumstances surrounding this incident."

-Last month, the Munoz was named U.S. Communicator of the Year by the magazine PRWeek.
-But now many are criticizing his handling of Flight 3411
+Last month, the Munoz was named US Communicator of the Year by the magazine PRWeek.
+But now many are criticizing his handling of Flight 3411.

-Rupert Younger, a PR expert and director of the Oxford University Centre for Corporate Reputation, said Munoz's response was a big disappointment.
+Rupert Younger, a PR expert and director of the Oxford University Centre for Corporate Reputation, said Munoz's initial response was a big disappointment.

 "The apology by the CEO was, at best, lukewarm or, at worst, trying to dismiss the incident," Younger said.
 "The CEO should make a better, more heartfelt, more meaningful and more personal apology."

-Ed Zitron, another PR expert, said United might not be offering a full apology because of fears over a potential lawsuit.

-But Bridges said he hold United responsible for the fiasco.
+But passenger Bridges said he holds United responsible for the fiasco.

-"I think United messed this up on the front end," the passenger said.
+"I think United messed this up on the front end," he said.

 "It shouldn't have gotten to the point where there's a man on the plane or four people on the plane that have to be removed after they've already taken their seat.
 If they were overbooked, they should have only let people on the plane that were going to be able to leave on the plane."